-The Department of Health and Physical Education offers a major for those students, both men and women, who are interested in a career as a: (1) teacher of health and physical education in either secondary or elementary school; (2) coach of athletics; or (3) as an athletic trainer.
-Students completing the teacher education program in Health and Physical Education will be eligible for a secondary teaching certificate and an all-grade-level certificate in health and physical education.
+The Department of Health and Physical Education offers a major for those students, both men and women, who are interested in a career as: (1) a teacher of health and physical education in either secondary or elementary school; (2) a coach of athletics; or (3) an athletic trainer.
+Students completing the teacher education program in health and physical education will be eligible for a secondary teaching certificate and an all-grade-level certificate in health and physical education.
+Students planning to teach and coach in high school must complete a 24-hour sequence in two teaching fields.
+Health and physical education constitutes one of these fields: the second field will be selected by the student with the approval of his advisor.